 Keeping employees and the public safe is MoDOT's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to 2017, there was a 20 percent increase in the number of claims in 2018.
-The majority of claims in 2018 were attributed to pavement defects.
-During the same time frame, there was a 97 percent increase in the amount paid.
+Compared to the first quarter of 2018, there was a 170 percent increase in the number of claims compared to first quarter 2019.
+The majority of claims in 2019 were attributed to pavement defects.
+During the same time frame, there was a 95 percent decrease in the amount paid.